rukumagai/GSP-Traffic-Dataset/README.md

 Signals in the dataset are the total number of vehicles passing through intersections obtained by extensive SUMO simulations.
 The measurement period is set to 500 seconds.
 To obtain time-varying signals, the entire simulation period is set to 50,000 seconds.
+This dataset is beneficial for quantitative analysis of signal processing accuracy without estimation of graphs, and graph learning qualities can be compared within the dataset.

 ## Overview